 As well as plants galore, you’ll also find Holden Clough Nursery is home to the Garden Kitchen, known locally for their delicious picnic style afternoon teas.
 Prepared using locally sourced ingredients and served up on a miniature picnic bench – the Garden Kitchen prepares a changing seasonal menu.

-Their Mother’s Day Afternoon Picnic is a delectable assortment of savoury and sweet options, from wild mushroom & tarragon arancini balls, smoked salmon and cucumber sandwiches to zingy fruit tartlets and scrumptious open scones with Nutella and Chantilly cream.
-There’s gluten-free and vegetarian versions available, with the option to add extra fizz with a glass of prosecco for just £3.
+Their Summer Afternoon Picnic is a delectable assortment of savoury and sweet options, from butternut squash and roasted red pepper soup to mouthwatering banoffee pie and a scrumptious Black Forest cupcake.
+There are gluten-free and vegetarian versions available, with the option to add extra fizz with a glass of prosecco for just £3.

 Image courtesy of Holden Clough Nursery